qiskit-community/qiskit-dynamics/docs/userguide/how_to_use_jax.rst

 The previous section shows how to handle the first two points using ``dispatch`` and ``Array``.
 The last point further restricts the type of code that can be safely transformed.
-Dynamics uses various objects which can be updated by setting properties (models, solvers).
+Qiskit Dynamics uses various objects which can be updated by setting properties (models, solvers).
 If a function to be transformed requires updating an already-constructed object of this form, it is necessary to first make a *copy*.